 2400 East Missouri Avenue

 One of the essential drinks of the Valley, the famed Tequila Sunrise actually originated in Phoenix, or so they say.
 Apparently, a guest of the Arizona Biltmore in the 1930s asked barman Gene Sulit to whip up something tequila-based yet refreshing enough to drink outside by the pool.
-The original recipe calls for tequila, soda water, crème de cassis, and fresh lime – which is what you'll get at this hotel by.
+The original recipe calls for tequila, soda water, crème de cassis, and fresh lime – which is what you'll get at this hotel.

 Margarita at Barrio Café